Solving EV Problems #2: The Secrets Behind a Hassle-Free Migration

 Migrating to an externally managed platform sounds great on paper, but how do you choose your digital services provider?
 Here are six things you should consider:

-1. Simple, fast implementation that doesn’t compromise on reliability
+1. Simple and fast implementation that doesn’t compromise on reliability

 If you are facing stability issues with your current solution, your provider must be able to rapidly stabilize the network while handling the migration of your platform.
 Once your new system is up and running, it will also have to be flexible enough to handle the fast implementation of new features without compromising on driver experience.